-We offer GLAD Newcastle classes for knee & hip osteoarthritis to help reduce symptom progression and pain.
+We offer GLAD Newcastle related individual sessions for knee & hip osteoarthritis to help reduce symptom progression and pain.

 Fitness Physio is very excited to join La Trobe University and a network of physio clinics bringing GLA:D to Australia.
 Fitness Physio is the first clinic to bring the GLA:D program to Newcastle.